ApollineRodary/Java-Minesweeper/README.md

 # Java-Minesweeper

-A minimal Minesweeper in Java and Swing made as a project for the Prog1 programming course for L3 students at ENS de Lyon and inspired by the original Windows XP app.
+A minimal Minesweeper in Java and Swing made as a project for the Prog1 programming course for L3 students at ENS de Lyon and inspired by the original Windows 98 app.

 ## Features